Salmonella: Host adaptation

 Salmonella sv.
-Newport has signs of adaptation to a plant colonization lifestyle, which may play a role in its disproportionate association with foodborne illness linked to produce.
+Newport shows signs of adaptation to a plant-colonization lifestyle, which may play a role in its disproportionate association with food-borne illness linked to produce.
 A variety of functions selected for during sv.
 Newport persistence in tomatoes have been reported to be similar to those selected for in sv.
 Typhimurium from animal hosts.
 The papA gene, which is unique to sv.
-Newport, contributes to the strain's fitness in tomatoes, and has homologs in genomes of other Enterobacteriaceae that are able to colonize plant and animal hosts.
+Newport, contributes to the strain's fitness in tomatoes, and has homologs in the genomes of other Enterobacteriaceae that are able to colonize plant and animal hosts.

 Research

 In addition to their importance as pathogens, nontyphoidal Salmonella species such as S. enterica serovar Typhimurium are commonly used as homologues of typhoid species.
 Many findings are transferable and it attenuates the danger for the researcher in case of contamination, but is also limited.
 For example, it is not possible to study specific typhoidal toxins using this model.
-However, strong research tools such as the commonly-used mouse intestine gastroenteritis model build upon the use of Salmonella Typhimurium.
+However, strong research tools such as the commonly used mouse intestine gastroenteritis model build upon the use of Salmonella Typhimurium.

 For genetics, S. Typhimurium has been instrumental in the development of genetic tools that led to an understanding of fundamental bacterial physiology.
 These developments were enabled by the discovery of the first generalized transducing phage P22 in S. Typhimurium, that allowed quick and easy genetic editing.
 In turn, this made fine structure genetic analysis possible.
 The large number of mutants led to a revision of genetic nomenclature for bacteria.
 Many of the uses of transposons as genetic tools, including transposon delivery, mutagenesis, and construction of chromosome rearrangements, were also developed in S. Typhimurium.
 These genetic tools also led to a simple test for carcinogens, the Ames test.

 As a natural alternative to traditional antimicrobials, phages are being recognised as highly effective control agents for Salmonella and other foodborne bacteria.